 - Wellness and the Gavel: Wellness in the Judiciary and the Judiciary’s Impact on Wellness, Wyoming Lawyer, Feb.
 2021.
 Read Article

-- Judges and their staffs have access to the Wyoming Lawyer’s Assistance Program—a free and confidential resource for Wyoming’s lawyers, judges, and law students for support in unmanaged stress, depression, impairment, substance abuse, and more.
+- WyLAP & WPAP.
+Judges and attorneys in the judicial branch can access the Wyoming Lawyer Assistance Program—a free and confidential resource for Wyoming’s lawyers, judges, and law students for support in unmanaged stress, depression, impairment, substance abuse, and more.
 WYLAP